 Imagining the Impossible Guest Blog Guidelines

-Please send blog proposals to email@example.com
+Please send blog proposals to blog editors Cecilie firstname.lastname@example.org.

-Reach: The texts will be published on the Imagining the Impossible blog and shared on the social media channels og the network (Facebook, Twitter and Instagram) as well as on the social media channels of affiliated organizations.
+Reach: The texts will be published on the Imagining the Impossible blog and shared on our social media channels, Facebook and Instagram, as well as on the social media channels of affiliated organizations.